 Stroll Saint-Laurent Boulevard

 Discover a real urban open-sky city art gallery.
 All along the boulevard and its adjacent streets, you’ll take in impressive murals.
 Our favourite location: Le Quai des arts.
-Artists from Montréal’s two biggest graffiti collectives — En MASSE and MU — transformed its walls and ceiling into a giant canvas.
+Artists from Montréal’s two biggest graffiti collectives — En MASSE and MURAL — transformed its walls and ceiling into a giant canvas.
 If you like urban art, you don’t want to miss the annual MURAL Festival.
 You can check out the artists in action and enjoy the ambience of the Main to the fullest.
 You can discover all the spots with this interactive map.

 Check out our recommendations:

 - Marc-Olivier Lamothe: between Saint-Laurent and Saint-Dominique, just south of Prince-Arthur.